zeus-habash/Scraping-jobs-from-Indeed/README.md

 5. Phase 3 - Text mining the body of job posts: This code will look for the desired keywords and min years of experience needed for each job.

-6. Phase 4 - Classifying jobs: This code classifies the jobs into different categories: Job title, Business Function (department), and city.
+6. Phase 4 - Classifying jobs: This code classifies the jobs into different categories: Job title, Business Function / Department, and city.

 ## What to do with the searches and keywords CSV files: